microsoft/pxt-adafruit/olddocs/js/gallery.md

 * [Transformers](/lessons/transformers), use functions to return values
 * [Speed button](/lessons/speed-button), code a speed game with running time
 * [Jailbreak](/lessons/jailbreak), break out of a counting loop by pressing button "A"
-* [2 player pong](/bzycll), collaborate with a classmate to develop Pong on multiple BBC micro:bits
+* [2 player pong](/bzycll), collaborate with a classmate to develop Pong on multiple @boardname@s

 ### ~

 ### ~hide

-* [Number psych](/lessons/number-psych), collaborate with multiple classmates to develop a game on multiple BBC micro:bits and a breadboard
+* [Number psych](/lessons/number-psych), collaborate with multiple classmates to develop a game on multiple @boardname@s and a breadboard

 ### ~